 Before making any investment decisions, trustees should consider what is the appropriate level of risk that they want to, or are able to, accept.
 As part of their duty of care, the trustees must be satisfied that the overall level of risk they are taking is right for their charity and its beneficiaries.

 Although investments structured as life assurance bonds are clearly inappropriate it would be permissible for investments structured as OEICs and unit trusts to be held by charities.
 The income from these entities would be free of income tax and capital gains on their eventual disposal would be exempt from capital gains tax.
 OEICs and unit trusts hold a number of internal investments thus meeting requirements for diversification.
 They are internally tax efficient; disposal of holdings by managers are capital gains tax exempt.
-They can readily be converted back into cash.
+They can readily be converted back into cash (subject to the possibility of funds suspending redemptions).

 Trustees must take and consider advice from someone experienced in investment matters before making investments and when reviewing them, unless they have good reasons for not doing so.
 They may decide not to take advice if they conclude that it is unnecessary, or inappropriate in the circumstances.
 They may decide not to take external advice if they have sufficient experience within the charity.